robertluwang/dreamcloud-vagrant/hyperv-k8s/README.md

 It is lazy way to get join token if worker join soon after cluster init by copying kubeadm init log from master, it is fair enough for dev test purpose.

-We need to tell master ip $1 to join script, `k8s-join.sh`
+We need to tell master ip $1 to join script, `k8s-join.sh`.
+The trick to make scp working in vagrant provision is to setup passwordless ssh using default vagrant key pair.
 ```bash
 echo === $(date) Provisioning - k8s-join.sh $1 by $(whoami) start